asciinema/agg/README.md

 distros](https://archlinux.org/packages/extra/any/noto-fonts-emoji/) ship this
 color font by name like "noto-fonts-emoji".
 This is _not_ what you need.

+## CJK Characters

+Currently agg does not render CJK characters properly.
+They will be overlapped.

+See [#10](https://github.com/asciinema/agg/issues/10) and [#25](https://github.com/asciinema/agg/issues/25) for the current support progress.

 ## Color themes

 There are several built-in color themes you can use with `--theme` option: